Room: 57 Louis Pasteur St., Room 120

 Public International Law

-Craig is co-author and co-editor, with John Currie, Joanna Harrington and Valerie Oostervald, of International Law: Doctrine, Practice and Theory (Irwin Law, 2d Ed 2014), a hybrid introductory textbook/casebook in public international law.
-(For regular updates of this reference, see Public International Law Interactive.)
+He co-author and co-editor, with John Currie, Joanna Harrington and Valerie Oostervald, of International Law: Doctrine, Practice and Theory (Irwin Law, 2d Ed 2014), a hybrid introductory textbook/casebook in public international law.
+The authors are currently preparing a third edition of this work.

 From 2010-2012, Craig was the president of the Canadian Council on International Law, Canada's chief non-profit organization devoted to the study and promotion of international law.

-Craig is the co-author, with Aaron Freeman, of the The Laws of Government: The Legal Foundations of Canadian Democracy (Irwin Law, 1st Ed, 2005; 2d Ed 2010), a treatise on the legal superstructure of Canadian democratic governance.
-He is also co-managing editor of Public Law (Emond Montgomery, 3d Ed 2015), a casebook on public law and legislation in Canada.
+Craig is the co-author, with Aaron Freeman, of the The Laws of Government: The Legal Foundations of Canadian Democracy (Irwin Law, 1st Ed, 2005; 2d Ed 2011), a treatise on the legal superstructure of Canadian democratic governance.
+He is also co-managing editor of Public Law (Emond Montgomery, 4th Ed 2020), a casebook on public law and legislation in Canada.

 In September 2008, Craig was retained as the director of research for the policy phase of the Oliphant Commission (Commission of Inquiry into Certain Allegations Respecting Business and Financial Dealings with Karheinz Schreiber and the Right Honourable Brian Mulroney).